tdeekens/react-memoise/readme.md

 #### Customization

-You can pass in an `areArgsEqual` prop with the signature of `(prevArgs: Args, nextArgs: Args) => boolean` so customize the equality check which defaults to a shallow equal.
+You can pass in an `areArgsEqual` prop with the signature of `(prevArgs: Args, nextArgs: Args) => boolean` to customise the equality check which defaults to a shallow equal.